enricoforti/enricoforti.github.io/index.md

 This paper develops and tests a simple theory of organizational learning, proposing that prior competitive interaction improves coordination amongst teammates.
 We test the theory using millions of quasi-experiments in the formation of high-level eSports teams.
 The results show that exogenously assigned teams of former competitors are highly effective—the returns to prior competitive interaction are at least three times the returns to prior collaborative interaction.
 The evidence suggests that teammates learn to coordinate by competing, a finding with implications for organizational design and the strategic management of human capital.

+**CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues** _—	with: Piazza A. and Rietveld J._

+_Revise & Resubmit at Administrative Science Quarterly_

+What makes firms responsive to social issues such as race relations?
+Existing explanations have largely focused on firm-level attributes as predictors of whether a given social issue will be seen as salient by managers of global corporations, which often face homogenous pressures from stakeholders to act on such issues.
+Yet, the saliency of a given social issue may also vary within a firm’s local environment.
+In particular, for local firms highly embedded in their communities, community-level issue salience can be an important antecedent of firm responsiveness to a given social issue.
+We build on this intuition to advance a theory that ties firm responsiveness to social issues to the social structure of the local community in which the organization is embedded—i.e., its characteristics and network configuration—and the degree to which the organization depends on the community for its survival.
+Leveraging a scandal that affected the fitness company CrossFit in 2020, which forced hundreds of locally owned and operated U.S. gyms to take a stance on the thorny issue of race relations in the United States, we find support for our arguments.

 **Minimally Innovative Products for Value Capture**
 _—	with: Ching K._